 And what if you can’t find your abstract?
 We’ll give you suggestions on where to start looking.

-An abstract, also called abstract of title, is a legal document stating the current and historical ownership of a property.
+An abstract of title, also simply called an abstract, is a legal document stating the current and historical ownership of a piece of property.
 It’s a physical, chronological record of a property, based on public records.

 When a property gets sold in Iowa, the ownership information on the abstract gets updated.
 Then it gets checked for title defects, or problems, with the title that could affect future owners.